 How to Become an Insurance Adjuster in Hawaii

-Step 1.
-Adjuster Pre-Exam Education
+Step 1: Adjuster Pre-Exam Education

 Recommended Course

-4.8 out of 5 starsAdjusterPro
+4.8 out of 5 starsAdjusterPro ($179+)

-Step 2.
-Hawaii Insurance Adjuster License Exam
+Step 2: Hawaii Insurance Adjuster License Exam

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
-For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.
-When you arrive at the exam location you must have a photo ID any other documents that the testing facility has asked you to bring.
+It is, therefore, a good idea to work on both your timing and nerves prior to sitting for your exam.

 A total score of 70% or more is required to pass this test.
 To explain the scoring of these exams, we will quote the Pearson VUE Hawaii Insurance Licensing Candidate Handbook:

-StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
-The exams are difficult enough on their own without confusing information from one line to another.
+StateRequirement recommends that you study for one exam at a time.
+This is because insurance adjuster exams are difficult enough on their own without the possibility of confusing information from one line to another.
+This will allow you to work incrementally towards completing your final exam.

-Step 3.
-Fingerprinting and Background Check
+Step 3: Fingerprinting and Background Check

-The State of Hawaii requires that all insurance license applications provide fingerprints prior to licensing.
-Giving your fingerprints will initiate a background check.
-If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
 If you have specific questions regarding things that may come up on your background check you may call the Hawaii Insurance Division at (808) 586-2790 or send them an email.

 You will make your fingerprinting reservations through Fieldprint.
-Appointments can be made on their website or by phone at (877) 614-4634.
+Appointments can be made on their website or by phone at (877) 614-4364.

 You must use the code HI-DCCA-INS to identify that the intended recipient of your fingerprint result is the Hawaii Insurance Division.

-Step 4.
-Hawaii Insurance Adjuster License Application
+Step 4: Hawaii Insurance Adjuster License Application

-Once you have completed your exams and fingerprinting, you are now ready to apply for your license.
+Once you have completed your exams and fingerprinting, you are now ready to apply for your Hawaii license.

 You must mail a completed Hawaii Application Form for Individual Insurance License together with the check for the application fee.
-There is not option to apply for this license online.
+There is no option to apply for this license online.
 Mail your check and application to the address found in the contact information section below.

-Step 5.
-Application Review
+Step 5: Application Review

-Once you have submitted your application and have completed all the other requirements, your license application will be reviewed by the state.
 This process generally takes about ten (10) business days.
-Depending on the results of your background check, the Department of Insurance may request more information or documentation.
+Depending on the results of your background check, the Hawaii Insurance Division may request more information or documentation.

 After the review is complete, you will receive an email from the state regarding the status of your license.